rajeshreeputra/memcache-settings/README.md

 }
 ```

+Note that if you use [Acquia Drupal Recommended Settings](https://github.com/acquia/drupal-recommended-settings), this step is unnecessary as DRS will automatically include this file.
 Note that if you use [Acquia BLT](https://github.com/acquia/blt), this step is unnecessary as BLT will automatically include this file.

 # License